frusanov/open-fans/README.md

 2. Follow TypeScript best practices
 3. Test with `npm run lint && npm run typecheck`
 4. Submit pull request

+### Development Status
+This project is in **early development**.
+The foundation is solid with React Router 7, Hono, and PGlite, but most user-facing features are not yet implemented.
+Check the [ROADMAP.md](./ROADMAP.md) for planned features and implementation timeline.

 ## 📄 License